-Last 10 years Chiesi Bulgaria was supporting the Association in many and different activities: patients' psychological training, educational projects for patients' families, informational printing materials, participation in different meetings and events, promotional campaigns for blood donation, etc. For the last 2 years - 2019 and 2020, we have the chance to be part of different support prolems with reproductive functions because of chronic anemia conditions and iron overload.
+Last 10 years Chiesi Bulgaria was supporting the Association in many and different activities: patients' psychological training, educational projects for patients' families, informational printing materials, participation in different meetings and events, promotional campaigns for blood donation, etc. For the last 2 years - 2019 and 2020, we have the chance to be part of different support programs for these patients.

+As you know Thalassemia patients have problems with reproductive functions because of chronic anemia conditions and iron overload.
 As a result, they are experiencing difficulties in fertility functions and a need for specific genetic examinations to assure the delivery of a healthy child.